The Motorcycle Diaries (film): Development

 Gael García Bernal agreed to reprise his role as young Che Guevara having previously portrayed him in the television film Fidel.
 To prepare for the role, he went through six months of intense preparation.
 This groundwork included reading "every biography" about Guevara, traveling to Cuba to speak with Guevara's family, and consulting with Guevara's then still living travel partner Alberto Granado.
 Despite being in his eighties, Granado was also taken on as an adviser by Salles, and enthusiastically followed the film crew as they retraced his former journey.
+Paul Webster, the film's executive producer, stated that "The Che of The Motorcycle Diaries is more akin to Jack Kerouac or Neal Cassady than Marx or Lenin", describing the film as giving the audience "a glimpse of the young, idealistic Ernesto Guevara before he became Che, the legend."

 Every generation needs a journey story; every generation needs a story about what it is to be transformed by geography, what it is to be transformed by encounters with cultures and people that are alien from yourself, and you know that age group 15 to 25, that's the perfect generation to get on a motorcycle, to hit the road, to put on your backpack and just go out.